Superhero Kindergarten: Cast

-Production and development
+Production

 In May 2019, production began on the series, after Arnold Schwarzenegger was cast in the lead role as Arnold Armstrong / Captain Fantastic.
-He served as a co-executive producer with Paul Wachter, CEO of Main Street Advisors and Fabian Nicieza, who was also the developer of the series.
+He served as a co-executive producer with Paul Wachter, CEO of Main Street Advisors, and Fabian Nicieza, who also developed the series.
 On June 15, 2020, Amazon Prime Video acquired the series.
 On June 20, 2020, John Landis signed on to direct and executive produce all of the episodes.
 The season was to consist of 52 episodes.

 In July 2020, Genius Brands and Archie Comics published the late Stan Lee's comic book Superhero Kindergarten, in a multi-year partnership agreement.
 As with other adaptations of his works, Lee made several cameo appearances in the series.
 The series was the last project Lee personally worked on.
 Discussing his work on the series, lead actor Arnold Schwarzenegger said, "Superhero Kindergarten is near and dear to my heart, the greatest superhero to ever live.
 What an honor it was to collaborate with Stan Lee on the creation of the series, and I am absolutely thrilled that our new series has resonated so strongly with audiences right out of the gate".
 In 2021, Steven Banks was revealed to have served as a writer on the series.

 During an April 2021 interview on Jimmy Kimmel Live!, Schwarzenegger stated that the idea behind the making of Superhero Kindergarten came from his desire "to do a sequel to Kindergarten Cop".
 Schwarzenegger reiterated this in a May 2021 interview on The Kelly Clarkson Show, while adding that Stan Lee told him "[he had] an idea for an animated show.
 What about Superhero Kindergarten, where you're a kindergarten teacher for kids who have superpowers?
 You have been a superhero yourself (in the show) but you're now retired and teaching those kids how to be good contributors and how to save the world in the future".

 Episodes

 Release

-The first two episodes of Superhero Kindergarten were released on the Kartoon Channel on April 23, 2021, with subsequent episodes to be released weekly.
+The first two episodes of Superhero Kindergarten were released on the Kartoon Channel on April 23, 2021, with subsequent episodes released weekly.
 The first episode premiered on January 29, 2021, which included an introduction from series star, Arnold Schwarzenegger.